Canvas Conversations | Module 1: Assignments and Assessments »

 Faculty Professional Development BbLearn Shell Accordion Closed

-All of our session handouts, PowerPoints, recordings (when applicable) can be found in our self-enroll BbLearn Shell.
+Many of our session handouts, PowerPoints, and recordings (when applicable) can be found in our self-enroll BbLearn Shell.